fossjl/RP2040_WM8731/README.md

-# This library is currently a work-in-progress and isn't ready to be used

 C header to handle generating i2c commands to control a WM8731.
 Written against the RP2040 "PICO-SDK" but architected to be easily portable to work with any microcontroller SDK.

 Tested with a Mikroe 506 Audio Codec Proto Board connected to a Raspberry Pi PICO / Sparkfun RP2040 Plus.